-During year 1, Trainees should complete the Paediatric Procedural Skills simulation workshop.

-During Year 2 Trainees should complete the course "Child Protection - recognition and response".
-An online module on "Paediatric Food Allergy" is available to complete at any point in the programme.
+Please note: in addition to the Taught Programme tutorials, during year 1, Trainees should complete the Paediatric Procedural Skills simulation workshop.
+In addition, Trainees should complete the ECG Interpretation Course either in year 1 or 2 of BST.
+An online module on Paediatric Food Allergy is available to complete at any point in the programme.
 HSE and workplace courses such as Neonatal Resuscitation and APLS are also required.